 Event Information

 Due to the new vehicle registration cameras in operation, it is very important to let us know if you need to change the rego and car details.
-Last date for changes is the 13th of May
+Last date for changes is 20th May

 Please follow this link and fill out the form.
 Update Vehicle Rego

-Transferring a K'Gari Fraser Island Clean Up registration to another financial member in their own club.
+Transferring a K'gari Clean Up registration to another financial member in their own club.

-Member receiving the registration transfer must have a 4wd Qld Account before completing form.
+Member receiving the registration transfer must have a 4WD QLD Account before completing form.
 The registration fee is to be sorted between the members.
-No transfers accepted after the 19th of April 2023
+No transfers accepted after the 20th April

 Please follow this link and fill out the form.
-K'gari-Vehicle and Camping Permits Registration Transfer
+Transfer Vehicle & Camping Permits for K'gari Clean Up

 Event Timetable